-A total of twelve studies were found in the literature that allowed equal or nearly equal comparisons of corn grain yield under SDI and alternative irrigation systems (table 3).
-SDI yield increases ranged from -51% to +30%, with an average positive increase of 4% across all studies.
-SDI corn grain yields were 7%, -16%, and 0% greater than DI, surface gravity, and sprinkler irrigation, respectively, in these studies.
-In a study in Egypt, large grain yield declines (23% to 51%) associated with SDI as compared to furrow irrigation and DI were attributed to the reduced ability of SDI to manage salinity in the loamy soil (Abou Kheira, 2009).
-In contrast, in another study in Egypt (Abuarab et al., 2013), a large yield increase occurred with SDI as compared to DI (23% and 38% with and without SDI air injection, respectively) in a two-year study on a sandy clay loam.
-Corn grain yield varied widely with annual weather conditions for SDI and simulated LEPA sprinkler irrigation in a sevenyear study on a deep silt loam soil in Kansas (Lamm, 2004).
-Although yields on average were similar between the two systems, somewhat surprisingly, yields were approximately 5% greater with SDI in normal to wetter years and approximately 4% greater with LEPA sprinkler irrigation in severe drought years (table 1).
-Greater LEPA yields were associated with more kernels per ear in the drought years (534 kernels per ear with LEPA vs. 493 with SDI), while SDI had greater kernel mass in all years (347 mg per
+A total of twelve studies were found in the literature that allowed equal or nearly equal comparisons of corn grain yield under SDI and alternative irrigation systems (Table 3) with SDI yield increases ranging from negative 51% to positive 30% with an average positive increase of 4% across all studies.
+Subsurface drip irrigated corn grain yields were 7, -16, and 0% greater than DI, surface gravity, and sprinkler irrigation, respectively, in these studies.
+In a study in Egypt, large grain yield declines (23 to 51%) associated with SDI as compared to furrow irrigation and DI were attributed to the reduced ability of SDI to manage salinity on the loamy soil (Abou Kheira, 2009).
+In contrast in another study from Egypt (Abuarab et al., 2013), a large yield increase occurred with SDI as compared to DI (23 and 38% with and without SDI air injection, respectively) in a two-year study on a sandy clay loam.
+Corn grain yield varied widely by annual weather conditions for SDI and simulated LEPA sprinkler irrigation in a seven-year study on a deep silt loam soil in Kansas (Lamm, 2004).
+Although on the average, yields were similar between the two systems, somewhat surprisingly, yields were approximately 5% greater with SDI in normal to wetter years and approximately 4% greater for LEPA sprinkler in severe drought years (Table 1).
+Greater LEPA yields were associated with greater kernels/ear in the drought years (LEPA, 534 vs. SDI 493 kernels/ear), while SDI had greater kernel mass in all years (SDI, 347 vs LEPA, 332 mg/kernel).
+Although, it appears there is little evidence to suggest SDI greatly increases yields over other well-managed irrigation systems, Lamm (2014) suggests that under deficit irrigation, SDI may stabilize corn yields at a greater level than center pivot sprinkler irrigation.
+Water productivity was generally greater for SDI in most of the studies that might be attributable to less soil water evaporation, less deep percolation, and reduced irrigation and precipitation runoff.
+Subsurface drip irrigation can economically compete with less expensive center pivot sprinkler systems by increasing irrigated land area (i.e., no unirrigated corners as is often the case with center pivot sprinklers), particularly when corn selling prices and grain yields are high (O'Brien et al., 1998 and Lamm et al., 2015).